phwashresources/phwashresources.github.io/_pillars/demand-creation-in-communities.md

       url: https://goo.gl/F1ycxT

     - title: Triggering Resource Drive
-      description: "Click below for resources such as technical guides on Demand Creation/Triggering in the Philippines and around the world."
+      description: "Click below for resources such as technical guides on Demand Creation/Triggering in the Philippines and around the world:"
       url: https://goo.gl/JOH3bw

     - title: ZOD Maps Drive